 Getting Ready to Start Your Home Based Travel Agency

-- Choosing your travel agency’s name: The host agency is going to want to know your travel agency name for their records so have it ready.
-You’ll also need it for the documentation listed below.
-Read our “Tips for Choosing Travel Agency Names” for some guidelines and make sure to buy the domain.
-Don’t forget to find a travel niche before you name your travel agency.
+- Choosing your travel agency's name: The host agency will want to know your travel agency name for their records so have one ready before you choose a host.
+You'll also need it for other documentation (listed below).
+Read our "Tips for Choosing Travel Agency Names" for some guidelines.

-- Register DBA/your company with the state: DBA is an acronym for “Doing Business As.”
+- Register DBA/your company with the state: DBA is an acronym for "Doing Business As."
 If you choose to become a sole proprietor, you may need to register it with your state as a DBA.
-The Small Business Administration (SBA) website shows how to register your company’s name by state.
-(Note: Not all states require you file a DBA.)
+The Small Business Administration (SBA) website shows how to register your company's name by state.
 If you are an LLC, the SBA also has a state by state guide on how to register your LLC.

-- Get an EIN (optional): Technically, you don’t need an Employer Identification Number (EIN) since you can use your social security number with certain business structures.
-However, I personally prefer not to give out my social security number if I don’t have to.
-In general, I would recommend getting an EIN for your travel agency.
-Also, make sure to check in with your tax professional when it’s tax filing time—for certain business structures, you may still file under your SS# even though you have an EIN.
+- Get an EIN (optional): Technically, you may not need an Employer Identification Number (EIN) since you can use your social security number with certain business structures.
+However, I personally prefer not to give out my social security number if I don't have to and I also like to get my pencils lined up from the get-go.
+In general, I would recommend getting an EIN when starting a travel agency.
+Also, make sure to check in with your tax professional when it's tax filing time—for certain business structures, you may still file under your SS# even though you have an EIN.
 Confusing, I know.
-That’s why you go to the professionals! 🙂
+That's why you go to the professionals! 😊

-- Get a business bank account and credit card set up: Again, you don’t need a business bank account or credit card, but you’ll have wished you’d had set one up come tax time.
-Having separate your personal account from the business account from the start makes accounting easier and will help you keep track of business expense write offs.
-Lastly, if you’re anything beyond a sole proprietor, you want to keep your money separate to reiterate to the IRS that you and your business are separate entities for tax purposes!
+- Set up your travel agency financials: Again, you don't need a separate business bank account or credit card if you're a sole proprietor, but you'll have wished you'd had set one up come tax time!
+Separating your personal account from the business account from the start makes accounting easier and will help you keep track of business expense write offs.
+Lastly, if you're anything beyond a sole proprietor, you want to keep your money separate to reiterate to the IRS that you and your business are separate entities for tax purposes!

-Don’t worry if you didn’t do these things yet, it’s not the end of the world.
-But you do need to do them as soon as possible.
-Once you start your travel agency from home, you’ll have lots of other things that will demand your attention so laying the proper groundwork as soon as you can is in your best interest.
+As you can see, there's lots of things to do as you start a travel agency.
+Yikes.
+Don't be overwhelmed, take a deep breath and let's take it step-by-step together with free HAR 7-Day Setup Travel Agency Challenge!
+Once you start your travel agency from home, you'll have lots of other things that will demand your attention so laying the proper groundwork as soon as you can is smart business.

 Signing up with a Host Agency